Xillon/golang-todo-api/README.md

 # Go Todo API

-A simple Todo REST API written in Go with Gin, GORM, Cobra, and Uber Fx.
+ Todo REST API written in Go with Gin, GORM, Cobra, and Uber Fx.
 The service exposes batch create, update, and list endpoints and persists data in MySQL (SQLite fallback is available for quick tests).

 ## Features